warizz/blog/content/blog/objective-subjective-intersubjective/index.md

 ---
 title: Objective, Subjective and Intersubjective
 date: 2018-12-25
+tldr: "Objective is a fact, Subjective is an opinion and Intersubjective is an opinion that more than one person are agree upon."
 ---
-tl;dr. Objective is a fact, Subjective is an opinion and Intersubjective is an opinion that more than one person are agree upon.

 While listening to [Sapiens : a brief history of humankind](https://www.audible.com/pd/Sapiens-Audiobook/B0741G911Q); There is no justice in history, I heard of the word "Intersubjective" which is new to me.
 So I do some research.